Arm-Examples/AVH-Jenkins/README.md

 Follow the steps in the web interface to configure Jenkins with the suggested plugins.
 Note that the default password for the admin is displayed in the terminal running the docker instance.

 Set up the user admin with a password of your choice and go on with the default settings.
 When logged in, you should see the "TFL-microspeech" job in the Dashboard.
 You can already find a build history and a test result trend plot.
-The "Arm Virtual Hardware Instance 1" in the list of build executors.
-"Arm Virtual Hardware Instance 1" appears offline for now.
+The "ArmVirtualHardware_1" is in the list of build executors and appears offline for now.

 ![The Jenkins interface when launched for the first time](img/firstlaunch.png)